initdb/texlive-seminar-template/README.md

 # texlive-thesis-template
-This repository contains the LaTeX [template](https://www.th-rosenheim.de/die-hochschule/fakultaeten-institute/fakultaet-fuer-informatik/studienorganisation/abschlussarbeit/) provided by the TH Rosenheim Faculty for computer science enhanced by some packages like minted...
+This repository contains the seminar LaTeX [template](https://www.th-rosenheim.de/die-hochschule/fakultaeten-institute/fakultaet-fuer-informatik/studienorganisation/abschlussarbeit/) provided by the TH Rosenheim Faculty for computer science enhanced by some packages like minted...

 The template automates the build with github actions.